-The Chief Medical Officer or the authorized designee, in coordination with the Responsible Health Authority, shall be responsible for developing a job description for health-trained staff positions.
+Should there be a need in the future for the use of health-trained staff, the Facility Manager or the authorized designee, in coordination with the Responsible Health Authority, shall be responsible for developing a job description for health-trained staff positions.
 Designated health-trained staff shall be responsible for:

-- Reviewing the screening forms completed during the booking process for any followup care needed. - Managing triage of health care requests. - Preparing inmates and their medical records for sick call. - Assisting with the implementation of orders regarding diets, housing and work assignments.
+- Reviewing the screening forms completed during the booking process for any followup care needed. - Managing triage of health care requests. - Preparing incarcerated persons and their medical records for sick call. - Assisting with the implementation of orders regarding diets, housing, and work assignments.